ANSWERING THE CALL TO SERVE

 The Urban Initiative (UI) is an umbrella program developed by GSEP to prepare a new generation of education and mental health professionals with the skills to work effectively in culturally diverse, underserved urban communities for the long-term.

-The unique structure of GSEP as a graduate school of both education and psychology provides us the ability to design interdisciplinary approaches to solving complex urban problems in both the educational and mental health spheres.
-With that goal in mind, the Urban Initiative will continue to build knowledge, inspire service, and create change in Los Angeles, and hopefully one day nationwide."
+The unique structure of GSEP as a graduate school of both education and psychology gives us the ability to design interdisciplinary approaches to solving complex urban problems in both the educational and mental health spheres.

 "It is not only about having a presence in our academic community.
 It is about making a difference in our actual community, outside the walls of the classroom.
 Thus, the core of the Urban Initiative is not just to serve but to actually change the conditions that cause the need to serve."